tfahl/printfo/README.md

 * Handles Black Toner Cartridge of HP Network Printer status page
 * Needs to handle other levels beside black toner
 * Writes percentage of Black Toner to a csv file
-* Need to automate copying files from osu engr to local server
+* Need to automate copying files from osu engr to local server, scp? ssh key?
 * Need to handle Richo and other printers